N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 Check the app is working in your browser at the IP address of the VM with :3000 appended to the end (or without port 3000 in the URL if your reverse proxy is running).

 ## Task: Automate configuration of nginx reverse proxy
+This allows us to use the public IP without specifying which port the app is running, this is done by ngninx by changing the bind IP to 0.0.0.0.

 the -i means replace

 use the sed command to replace the Bind IP